 Unique products

-1. Each supplier delivers to each warehouse → This is the default supply option.
+Option 3: Each supplier delivers to each warehouse (default option)

 Used for a scenario in which suppliers supply their unique products to each warehouse directly.
 The supplier volume to each warehouse is pro rata the customer demand assigned to each warehouse.